 A key aim thus far has been to facilitate the recognition of forms of knowledge creation beyond what can be captured by indicators focused solely on end-products like the article and the book.
 Scholarly activities such as those we examined in the syllabus and in annotations (and many more, such as mentoring, conference organizing, or the building of datasets or tools to make datasets useable) need to be evaluated as integral and valuable parts of scholarly life.

-The second phase of work, currently underway (July 2019 – December 2020), looks to build on the work we've done to date to provide tools for others to use for self-reflection, to run their own workshops, to undertake campus- and community-wide conversations, and so on.
-This site was redesigned in July 2020 to emphasize this project priority.
+The second phase of work (July 2019 – December 2020), looked to build on the work we've done to date to provide tools for others to use for self-reflection, to run their own workshops, to undertake campus- and community-wide conversations, and so on.
+This website was redesigned in July 2020 to emphasize these priorities.